-The Assistant Director of Residence Life (ADRL) supervises the paraprofessional staff in one or two residence halls, including Resident Heads and Resident Assistants.
+Supervises the paraprofessional staff in one or two residence halls, including Resident Heads and Resident Assistants.

 Works closely with the resident staff as well as student leaders to plan programs and build strong and engaged residential communities at both the House and Hall level.

 Plans and conducts regular staff meetings, including night-time and weekend meetings and serves as the Housing & Residence Life office liaison to the House councils.
-In partnership with the Resident Heads, the ADRL coordinates and manages the counseling and discipline of residents.
+In partnership with the Resident Heads, coordinates and manages the counseling and discipline of residents.

 Serves as the point of escalation for student emergencies and discipline issues for their respective communities and responds to parent inquiries serving as the initial point of contact for parents when student issues arise involving discipline, illness, or injury.

-The ADRL serves in an ADRL on Call duty rotation.
+Serves in an ADRL on-call duty rotation.

 Attends various programs sponsored by Resident Deans, Resident Heads, and councils; works with an Assistant Director of Operations (ADO) to resolve and communicate building facility issues; and coordinates community-specific programs and services provided by other campus offices.

 Serves on committees convened to review issues of importance to the Houses and assists in the formulation and review of Housing & Residence Life policies and procedures.